Our Guide for Those Looking to Sell Their Connecticut Home

 Buyer / Property Type Matters

 Single-family homes are an ideal candidate for those with children.
 Buyers for these homes generally start looking in the spring, with an ideal “move in” date early June when the school year ends.
-Those with properties in the Lake Region often see more interest and action in the market between Memorial Day and Labor Day when interested tourists seek out the purchase of summer homes.How Can I Sell My House Using ISoldMyHouse.com?
-Learn more (February 19, 2020)
+Those with properties in the lake and costal regions often see more interest and action in the market between Memorial Day and Labor Day when interested tourists seek out the purchase of summer homes.How Can I Sell My House Using ISoldMyHouse.com?
+Learn more.

 Cost of Selling your Home in Connecticut

-Selling a home in CT comes with costs.
-Let’s take a look at what you can expect when selling your Connecticut property.
+Selling a home comes with a lot of closing costs.
+Let’s take a look at all the costs you can expect when selling your Connecticut property.

 1. Conveyance Tax (Transfer Tax)